Surface slices and homology spheres: Surface slicing and cobordisms

 \subsection{Spun knots}

 \begin{Ex} For a knot $K \subset S^3$, we will define a knotted surface in $S^4$ called the {\bf spun knot} as follows.
+In general, we define the spin of a manifold $M$ to be $\partial(\overset{\circ}{M} \times D^2)$.
 Let $T_K \subset B^3$ be the two-ended tangle obtained from $K$ by removing a ball from $S^3$ containing a trivial arc of $K$.
 We can then define the spin of $K$ as $\partial(T_K\times D^2) \subset \partial(B^3\times D^2) = S^4$.
 To project this to $S^3$, we can instead project each tangle ball to $D^2$, as $\partial(D^2\times D^2) \subset \partial(B^3\times D^2) = S^4$ defines an equatorial sphere in $S^4$.
-This means that spin of the knot diagram of $T_K$ gives a broken surface diagram for the spin of $K$, and the spin of the chord diagram of $T_K$ gives the decker set diagram of the spin of $K$.
-Moreover, we can get a variety of different broken surface diagrams for our spun knot by varying our choice of knot diagram for $T_K$ \end{Ex}
+Because the projection can be applied equivariantly to each tangle ball, the spin of the knot diagram of $T_K$ gives a broken surface diagram for the spin of $K$.
+Moreover, we can spin the chord diagram of $T_K$ (a circle with marked points) to get the decker set diagram of the spin of $K$ (a sphere with marked curves as in Figure \ref{fig:chord}).
+We can get a variety of different broken surface diagrams for our spun knot by varying our choice of knot diagram for $T_K$. \end{Ex}

 By tracing through the chord diagram twice as in Figure \ref{fig:deckerdouble}, we get that $K\hash \overline{K}$ is a slice of the spin of $K$.
 In fact, the double of the natural ribbon disc for $K\hash \overline{K}$ is the spin of $K$.